 3. Wash Hands Frequently

-It’s simple, easy and it effectively keeps colds and the flu away all winter long.
+It’s simple, easy, and effectively keeps colds and the flu away all winter.
 Nothing keeps the common cold and infections away better than washing your hands.
 You can teach your family members the proper way of washing; each session should take about 2 to 3 minutes long, or twice the length of the alphabet song.

 4. Wipe Common Touchpoints